'You Don't Want To See It Spreading As Much As It Has In Europe'

 For Mulraney and footballers around the world, the foreseeable future is uncertain.
 They can’t train, they can’t play.
 They can’t do what they love.

-The former Irish U21 international hasn’t yet thought about what he will do over the coming weeks should the situation get worse, with the time for recovery initially something to embrace.
+The former Ireland Under-21 international hasn’t yet thought about what he will do over the coming weeks should the situation get worse, with the time for recovery initially something to embrace.

 He is aware however that plans will have to be made.
 How will he continue training?
 How will he keep his fitness up?
 All challenging yet very real questions.